U.S. active-duty service members, dependents (see youth authorization chart to download), DoD civilians, and U.S. retirees.

 Be sure to see our current Group Exercise Fitness Schedule below.
 Commit to Fit!

-Two new fitness events – the forearm plank and 2,000-meter row – have been incorporated into the Navy Physical Readiness Program, which improve the physical readiness of Sailors in alignment with the Culture of Excellence.
+Two new fitness events have been incorporated into the Navy Physical Readiness Program, which improves the physical readiness of Sailors in alignment with the Culture of Excellence.

 The forearm plank will replace curl-ups as the abdominal muscular endurance assessment.
-The forearm plank is a functional exercise required in 85 percent of shipboard tasks involving pushing, pulling, lifting and carrying.
-Training for the forearm plank strengthens the core, improves posture and reduces the risk of sustaining lower-back injuries throughout the career of a Sailor.
+The forearm plank is a functional exercise required in 85% of shipboard tasks involving pushing, pulling, lifting, and carrying.
+Training for the forearm plank strengthens the core, improves posture, and reduces the risk of sustaining lower-back injuries throughout a Sailor's career.

 Physical Readiness Test

 Service Members medically cleared for the Navy Physical Fitness Assessment will participate in the Body Composition Assessment and Physical Readiness Test (PRT).
 The new PRT event sequence is:

 For more information on the new standards and other training resources, visit the Navy Physical Readiness Program website https://www.mynavyhr.navy.mil/Support-Services/21st-Century-Sailor/Physical-Readiness.

 The personal training service is an individualized one-on-one program that is customized to your specific fitness goals.
 To include weight training, core training, running, run technique, swimming, swim technique, bodybuilding, exercise classes (boot camp, yoga, spinning, etc.), or other physical fitness activities.

 MWR Personal Trainers are professionally certified and ready to help you meet your goals.
 In addition to their professional certifications, all trainers are pre-evaluated to determine their experience and are fully trained in CPR, First Aid, AED, and the Navy Fitness Certification Program.